mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 a ragtag bunch of starships, cobbled together by fledgling manufacturing firms.
-The ship-building firm Gesellschaft feur Sternschiffbau AG – abbreviated as GSbAG or ‘Gas Bag’ as it is popularly known – was financed by a group of wealthy senators and quickly rose to the top of the ship construction industry.
+The ship-building firm Gesellschaft feur Sternschiffbau AG – abbreviated as GSbAG or 'Gas Bag' as it is popularly known – was financed by a group of wealthy senators and quickly rose to the top of the ship construction industry.
-GSbAG’s contract to build Federation Navy ships in -334 cemented its position, making it a near monopoly.
+GSbAG's contract to build Federation Navy ships in -334 cemented its position, making it a near monopoly.

-Sylea’s rapidly advancing industrial concerns carried them to Tech Level 11.
-Its starships acquired jump-2 capability, extending the Federation’s reach.
-Sylean scouts discovered that their growing empire was not alone in the Core sector when they visited the Heraldia system in -301 and encountered ships from the Interstellar Confederacy.
+Sylea's rapidly advancing industrial concerns carried them to Tech Level 11.
+Its starships acquired jump-2 capability, extending the Federation's reach.
+Sylean scouts discovered that their growing empire was not alone in the [[Core sector]]  when they visited the Heraldia system in -301 and encountered ships from the Interstellar Confederacy.
 The Syleans desperately wanted access to the spinward trade